 - Moriarty in The Goon Show is the dumber member of the (usually) villainous duo, with Grytpype-Thynne as the brains.

-- The sequel to Uncharted gives us Harry Flynn, who pulls a Face–Heel Turn early on, and demonstrates an outstanding lack of common sense more or less continuously, as well as deduction and decryption chops that would not shame a watermelon (although it's a bit unfair when the competition is Nate Drake).
+- Uncharted 2: Among Thieves gives us Harry Flynn, who pulls a Face–Heel Turn early on, and demonstrates an outstanding lack of common sense more or less continuously, as well as deduction and decryption chops that would not shame a watermelon (although it's a bit unfair when the competition is Nate Drake).
 Sadly for him, the Big Bad is also a Bad Boss.

 - Since his selection is limited, The Brain from Pinky and the Brain has to rely on Pinky a lot in his schemes.
 This is frequently their undoing — almost as frequently as Brain's own overconfidence.

 - South Park features Mimsy, sidekick to Nathan.
 Occasionally subverts it by being a little more sensible every now and then.

 - Larry, Rippen's loyal but moronic henchman in Penn Zero: Part-Time Hero.
 There have been many occasions where Rippen would have easily won if not for Larry screwing everything up at the last second.

 - Several episodes of Kaeloo have Stumpy act as a sidekick to Mr. Cat, and whenever he does this trope comes into use.

 - The Wacky Adventures of Ronald McDonald:

 - One-Eyed Sally's first mate Blather in The Legend of Grimace Island.
 One-Eyed Sally in her own words orders Blather not to think because he isn't good at it.